BYSora/CFCN/README.md

 ```
 python train.py
 ```
 - Testing model.
-We also provide trained weights for valitation
+We also provide trained weights for validation
 ```
 python test.py
 ```